Services

 4. Troubleshooting and Diagnostics

-Compuquip ran into exactly this problem at scale.
-Their clients were frequently convinced they needed urgent bandwidth upgrades and their ISPs were happy to sell them one but the actual bottleneck was rarely what anyone assumed.
-After adding PRTG to its monitoring stack, Compuquip could pull up granular traffic data in minutes rather than spending hours on hold disputing performance claims with internet providers.
-Jorge Azcuy, the company’s Director of Technical Services, put it bluntly: “PRTG lets us see the traffic and accurately determine whether the bandwidth is truly maxed out.
+Jorge Azcuy, Director of Technical Services, put it directly: “PRTG lets us see the traffic and accurately determine whether the bandwidth is truly maxed out.
 Why spend four or more hours on the phone with your ISP when you can look at the PRTG data and make a decision in less than 15 minutes?”
-Beyond avoiding unnecessary upgrades, the team used PRTG traffic analysis to identify the lowest-bandwidth hours of day and schedule backups and other data-intensive jobs accordingly keeping the network clear during business hours without changing any infrastructure at all.4
+Beyond avoiding unnecessary upgrades, the team used PRTG traffic analysis to identify the lowest-bandwidth hours of the day and schedule backups and other data-intensive jobs during those windows, keeping the network clear during business hours without changing any infrastructure.8

 Network monitoring tools provide real-time insights into network traffic, bandwidth utilization, and device performance.
 By analyzing this data, organizations can identify areas of congestion, optimize network configurations, and allocate resources efficiently to enhance overall performance.